 A roadmap to build a team for your Startup

 Can you build a startup on your own?
-I am sure you can, but how efficient will it be?
-Time matters.
-And faster you understand it, the better your product will grow.
+We are sure you can, but how efficient will it be?
+Time matters, and the faster you understand it, the better your product will grow.

 If you’re non-technical, you can spend your time pulling all-nighters to learn tech information on how to build it right.
 But at the same time, you can build a team to support your product development while you’re finding new opportunities and investments.